-WTW provided comparative data regarding base salaries, short-term cash incentives, and long-term equity incentives for relevant executive officer roles at companies in the 2021 peer group.
-Using this compensation data and relevant survey data, the Compensation Committee established benchmarks for the purpose of evaluating compensation ranges for base salary, annual cash incentive targets and long-term equity incentives for each of our named executive officers.
+WTW provided comparative data regarding base salaries, short-term cash incentives, and long-term equity incentives for relevant executive officer roles at companies in the 2023 peer group.
+Using this compensation data and relevant survey data, the Compensation Committee established benchmarks with primary reference to median peer practices for the purpose of evaluating compensation ranges for base salary, annual cash incentive targets, and long-term equity incentives for each of our NEOs.